-The performance criteria and their impact on the variable remuneration of the management board of Erste Group Bank AG are defined at the beginning of the year by the supervisory board following a proposal of the responsible organisational units (Group Strategy und Group Human Resources).
+The performance criteria and their impact on the variable remuneration of the management board of Erste Group Bank AG are defined at the beginning of the year by the supervisory board following consultations with the responsible organisational units (Group Strategy and Group Human Resources).
 Management board members must achieve defined performance criteria at both company level and individual level.
 The first criterion is Erste Group's overall performance.
-For the year 2017, target achievement is measured by reference to the following indicators: compliance with capital and liquidity requirements, net profit and operating result minus risk cost.
+For the year 2018, target achievement is measured by reference to the following indicators: compliance with capital and liquidity requirements, net profit and operating result minus risk cost and customer experiences.
 The second performance criterion is the achievement of individual objectives.
-These are, for example, operating result minus risk cost, return on tangible equity, net impairment loss as a percentage of average gross customer loans, customer satisfaction index, data quality and NPL ratio.
+For 2018 these are, for example, operating result minus risk cost, return on tangible equity, risk costs, NPL ratio and strategic goals depending on areas of responsibilities.

-The performance criteria and their impact on the variable remuneration of the management boards of major consolidated subsidiaries are defined at the beginning of the year by the respective supervisory or advisory boards following proposals of the responsible organisational units (Group Strategy und Group Human Resources).
+The performance criteria and their impact on the variable remuneration of the management boards of major consolidated subsidiaries are defined at the beginning of the year by the respective supervisory or advisory boards following consultations with the responsible organisational units (Group Strategy and Group Human Resources).
 Management board members must achieve the defined performance criteria at both company level and individual level.

 The variable part of the management board's remuneration, including both cash payments and share equivalents, is distributed over five years in accordance with legal requirements and is paid out only under certain conditions.
-Share equivalents are not exchange-traded shares but phantom shares that are paid out in cash after a one-year vesting period based on defined criteria.
+Share equivalents are not exchange-traded shares but phantom shares that are paid out in cash after a one-year vesting period based on defined criteria